 FOR THE CRISP TOPPING

 - In a medium bowl, combine the oats, flour, brown sugar and cinnamon.
-Add the butter and use a pastry blender or your fingertips to mix and press it all together until well combined and clumping (notes).
+Add the butter and use a pastry cutter or your fingertips to mix and press it all together until well combined and clumping (notes).
 Place in the fridge.

 FOR THE FILLING